codialab/DMI_GEM_APBC2026/README.md

 1_dataset_transcriptomes/
 ```

-The stage prepares the GSE17576 microarray dataset and the GSE305719 RNA-seq dataset.
-Raw source files and processed expression/annotation tables are already included in their respective subdirectories.
+This stage prepares the GSE17576 microarray dataset and the GSE305719 RNA-seq dataset.
+Raw source files and processed expression/annotation tables are already included in their respective subfolders.

 Run: